kevinlakhani/sqlautoimport/README.md

 # <img src="https://raw.githubusercontent.com/kevinlakhani/sqlautoimport/1fb8a56c1e288cacfbc07ba997b5656be08c16e7/icon/icon.svg" alt="icon" height="30"/> SQL Auto Import (sqlautoimport)
 SQL Auto Import is a command-line interface tool, written in [Python](https://www.python.org/)®, that allows you to quickly create, populate, and/or replace tables in a SQL database with multiple source files.

-This alleviates the hassle of manually writing create statements, then importing files one-by-one.
+This alleviates the hassle of manually writing `CREATE TABLE` statements, then importing files one-by-one.
 Just point the SQL Auto Import tool to the directory containing your files and enter your database credentials - let SQL Auto Import do the rest.

+PostreSQL, MySQL, SQLite, MSSQL (Microsoft SQL Server/T-SQL), and Oracle SQL flavors are supported.
+More flavors are on the [project roadmap](#roadmap).

 Worried about security or privacy?
 SQL Auto Import is open-source, so you can [view the source code](https://github.com/kevinlakhani/sqlautoimport/blob/master/sqlautoimport.py) to investigate any concerns.
 If you find an issue, report it [here](https://github.com/kevinlakhani/sqlautoimport/issues)!

-PostreSQL, MySQL, SQLite, MSSQL (Microsoft SQL Server/T-SQL), and Oracle SQL flavors are supported.
-More flavors are on the [roadmap](#roadmap).

 # Downloads